shumao469/StrokeNiche-virtual-cell-landscape/README.md

 > **Scope.** Outputs are computational counterfactuals and evidence summaries.
 > They are not wet-lab knockout results, causal treatment effects, observed
 > cell-state transitions, or clinical treatment recommendations.

-## Manuscript v9 update

 Version 0.3.0 adds the transparent StrokeNiche spatial-context extension and the final numerical editing operators without removing the original explorer, research-script provenance or white-background figure workflow.
 The public API now includes: